flowchart LR

 The GATK4 Best Practice Workflow for SNP and Indel calling uses GenomicsDBImport to merge GVCFs from multiple samples.
 GenomicsDBImport offers the same functionality as CombineGVCFs and initially came from the Intel-Broad Center for Genomics.
 The datastore transposes sample-centric variant information across genomic loci to make data more accessible to tools…

 I’ve found difficult to predict the runtime of GenomicsDBImport and haven’t learned an efficient way to use it.
-If used at CSC Puhti, it would be god o contact the personnel and discuss the right parameters for its usage.
+If used at CSC Puhti, it would be good to contact the personnel and discuss the right parameters for its usage.
 If used incorrectly, the program can slow down the whole computing cluster!

 The downside of CombineGVCFs is the large files that it produces.
 Sometimes those files can be reused and time saved elsewhere.